-LLLGB aims to provide women with accurate information about breastfeeding and parenting to enable them to make informed choices and consider what is best for them and their families.
+LLLGB aims to provide families with accurate information about breastfeeding and parenting to enable them to make informed choices and consider what is best for them.

 One of the questions new parents are often asked is “Is he sleeping through the night yet?”
 Because formula-fed babies are perceived as sleeping for longer, mothers with night-waking babies can feel pressured to offer formula to try to encourage longer periods of sleep.

 Dr. James J. McKenna, Director of the Mother-Baby Behavioral Sleep Laboratory at the University of Notre Dame and member of La Leche League International’s Health Advisory Council,has stated in previous discussions about night waking that he wonders if parental expectations have been determined by social ideologies and social ‘wish lists’, which have little to do with who babies are biologically.
 By expecting babies to sleep through the night, parents are defining infant needs in terms of who we want them to become and notions as to how, for example, to make them ‘independent’ at young ages.

 Night waking is caused by a variety of reasons

 Dr. McKenna says that infant waking can be related to breathing patterns.
 Sleep apnoea (a temporary inability to breathe) can induce protective awakenings and infants who spend more time in deeper sleep do not arouse so easily in order to prevent a life-threatening apnoea. (i)